Medically Reviewed By: Aaron Horn, LMFT, MA

-- Lack of outward emotion - A person with Schizophrenia may appear to have a flat affect, or emotionless.
-That is a symptom of living with the condition.
+- Lack of outward emotion - A person with Schizophrenia may appear to have a flat affect, or seem emotionless.

 People living with Schizophrenia experience psychosis.
-When they’re psychotic, it means that they may have trouble distinguishing what is and isn’t real.
-Some individuals can identify that they’re having psychosis when it’s happening.
+The main symptom of psychosis is a sense that things aren’t real.
+Some individuals can identify that they’re having a psychosis when it’s happening.
 They see the warning signs, and they can manage the state.
-Psychosis isn’t something that you can prevent by talk therapy.
+Psychosis isn’t something that you can necessarily prevent by talk therapy.
 It’s a product of having Schizophrenia.
 The way to manage psychosis is by taking antipsychotic medications.
-The main symptom of psychosis is a sense that things aren’t real.
-That derealization feeling leads to other symptoms, such as paranoia, delusions, and hallucinations.
+That disrgulated feeling leads to other symptoms, such as paranoia, delusions, and hallucinations.
 Here are some signs that psychosis may be coming on: